 Ok, it may seem somewhat arbitrary to bring up a column on MobiHealthNews, a website which promises the latest in digital health news direct to your inbox.
-However this particular column, and also some of the responses which Versel provoked collected here, struck a chord with me at the time and indeed largely inspired my presentation at this workshop.
+However this particular column, and also some of the responses which Versel provoked (collected here), struck a chord with me at the time and indeed largely inspired my presentation at this workshop at the 2013 eChallenges conference.

-In 2012 I had beta tested a couple of apps in the general health field (I won’t go into any more specifics) My interest in healthcare technology had flowed largely from my interest in technology in medical education.
+In 2012 I had beta tested a couple of apps in the general health field (I won’t go into any more specifics) – none of which seemed clinically useful.
+My interest in healthcare technology had flowed largely from my interest in technology in medical education.
 Versel’s column, and the comments attributed to “Cynical” in the follow up column by Brian Dolan, struck a chord.
 I also found they transcended the often labyrinthine structures of US Healthcare.

 The key paragraph of Versel’s original column was this